 More than three in four podcasters use headphones for podcast recording, which means if you don’t already have a pair, you’re already falling behind.
 Whether you’re just getting into podcasting or want to upgrade your equipment, now is the time to consider your options.

 Contrary to popular belief, podcast headphones aren’t just for show — they’re an essential part of generating high-quality audio.
-The right pair can help with editing, audio bleed, and general monitoring, as well as ensuring guests can hear themselves throughout the recording session.
+The right pair can help with podcast editing, audio bleed, and general monitoring, as well as ensuring guests can hear themselves throughout the recording session.

 Unfortunately, picking the right pair of podcast headphones is anything but straightforward.
 With so many models and options on the market, there’s no such thing as a ‘one-size-fits-all’ design.